sachindkagrawal15/wasm-based-low-level-prograamming-for-game-of-life/README.md

 ## About

-Try it out at <https://wasm-game-of-life.sachin.now.sh>!
+Try it out at <https://wasm-game-of-life.sachin.now.sh>! for practice

 ## Run